 Pigs in the pen go oink, oink, oink,

 Hens in the coop go cluck, cluck, cluck,

 Ducks in the pond go quack, quack, quack,

 Lambs on the hill go baa, baa, baa,

 Growth of a plant

-After the vacation they all proudly bring their tall plants to class and showcase in front of parents on the project day – SRIJAN.
+After the vacation, they all proudly bring their tall plants to class and showcase them in front of parents on the project day – SRIJAN.

 (The class also plants a seedling in a pot and keeps it in the school garden.
 Its growth is measured and marked weekly on a paper pasted on the wall just behind the plant.)

 Corns are placed in the sand/husks on the sensory table.
 On the count of 1-10, 1-50, 1-100, children try to find out as many as possible corns from the sand.
 The child, who finds the maximum, wins.

 Corn can be later used in the art activity for painting.